grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

 The `responsive-table` shortcode wraps the table within the shortcode tags with a class that makes the table responsive to the browser window.
 This results in a table with horizontal scrolling that is fixed to the width of the containing element.

+Without the `responsive-table` shortcode, a table can often overflow its containing element and text can be hidden by neighboring elements like the table of contents.

 ### Example

 ```markdown